-If the PI is from a country other than the Russian Federation, the rest of the field will be made publicly available.
+If the PI is from a country other than the Russian Federation, the rest of the field will be made immediately publicly available.
 This holds for normal proposals as well as ToO proposals (see also Section 5.2).
 Since INTEGRAL has on-board coded mask instruments, it means that all these data are available to the public.
-ISOC and ISDC will take measures to ensure that the TAC-approved one-year proprietary nature of the data (or science) rights of the accepted observing time proposals are respected, i.e., scientists (who will have gained knowledge on the other sources in the course of their analysis) will not attempt to publish data pertaining to other proprietary sources (or science) during the proprietary period.
-Any non-observance of this rule will be notified by the Project Scientist (PS) to the journal involved, and to the TAC, who is asked to take this into account for subsequent rounds of AO.
 Following the one-year data rights proprietary period, all data will be made normally publicly available through the archives, i.e., the data are freed from any data rights.

-If the PI is from the Russian Federation, the rest of the field will be made available only to Russian Federation scientists currently working at Russian Federation scientific institutes.
+If the PI is from the Russian Federation, the rest of the field will be made publicly available through the consolidated (CONS) programme (see Section 3.4.3).
+The NRT data will be available only to Russian Federation scientists currently working at Russian Federation scientific institutes.
 This holds for normal as well as ToO proposals.
-Access to these data for such scientists will be provided by the Russian Science Data Centre for INTEGRAL located at the Space Research Institute, Moscow.
-The proposals from the Russian Federation fall under the one-year proprietary policy, i.e., for one year these data will only be accessible by scientists from the Russian Federation working at Russian Federation scientific institutes.
-Following this one-year proprietary period, these data will be made publicly available through the archives.
+Access to these NRT data for such scientists will be provided by the Russian Science Data Centre for INTEGRAL located at the Space Research Institute, Moscow.
+Following the one-year proprietary period, all data will be made publicly available through the archives.